 Evenweave vs. Plain Weave

-Before we dive into specific types of fabric, let’s touch on evenweave vs plain weave fabrics.
+Before we dive into specific types of embroidery fabric, let’s touch on evenweave vs plain weave fabrics.
 The following fabrics may fall under plain weave or evenweave, and it’s important to know the difference in order to match the right fabric with the desired needlework technique.

 Evenweave fabric is shown above on the left.
 As the name implies, evenweave fabric displays an even weave.
 Both vertical and horizontal threads have the same thread count, forming an even grid with clear holes.
 This makes evenweave fabric perfect for counted thread techniques like cross stitch, Hardanger, pulled and drawn threadwork, and Blackwork.
 Evenweave fabrics come in a variety of sizes dictated by thread counts.
 Lower thread counts relate to a lower number of threads per inch, while higher thread counts relate to a higher number of threads per inch.

-Plain weave fabric is shown above on the right.
+Plain weave fabric for embroidery is shown above on the right.
 Unlike evenweave fabric, plain weave does not have uniformity across the warp and weft.
 Plain weave fabric’s grid is much less distinct, and the fabric has a much tighter, more woven look and feel.
 Plain weave fabric is great for surface and free-style embroidery that is less reliant on a grid pattern.

 Aida is an evenweave fabric available in various stitch counts.
 Aida is available in cotton, linen, rayon, and blended fibers.
 Popular for cross stitch and embroidery, Aida comes in a range of colors and stitch counts.
 Aida might be the most widely available fabric for needleworkers, and while it can be a bit stiff, it is a good fabric for beginners to needlework.
 The smaller the thread count (for example, a 10-count Aida), the larger the holes in the fabric grid, which can be easier to work for beginners.